CCC-NULS/nuls-js/docs/guide/account/README.md

 ```

 #### Encrypting an Unencrypted (plain text) Private Key
-If you want to encrypt the plain text private key you can provide the password and plain text private key,
+If you want to encrypt a private key you can provide the password and unecrypted private key,
-the account will be imported and encrypted.
+the account will then be imported and encrypted.
 ```js
 import { Account } from 'nuls-js';